 We are intensely focused on continuing to grow our customer base.
 We have invested and will continue to invest in our sales and marketing efforts and developer community outreach, which are critical to driving customer acquisition.
 We historically focused on large enterprise customers with significant expansion opportunities and built a go-to-market motion around this approach.
 As we grew our cloud offering and created more self-serve opportunities, we have significantly broadened our reach of customers and are able to attract a greater array of customers.
 This is evidenced by our significant increase in customer count in recent years, driven by Confluent Cloud customers.
 Our ability to attract new customers will depend on a number of factors, including our success in recruiting and scaling our sales and marketing organization, our ability to accelerate ramp time of our sales force, the impact of marketing efforts to enhance our brand, and competitive dynamics in our target markets.
-We had approximately 4,120 customers and 2,830 customers as of June 30, 2022 and June 30, 2021, respectively, spanning organizations of all sizes and industries.
+We had approximately 4,120 customers and 2,540 customers as of March 31, 2022 and March 31, 2021, respectively, spanning organizations of all sizes and industries.
 Our customer count treats affiliated entities with the same parent organization as a single customer and includes pay-as-you-go customers.
-37% of our total revenue came from outside of the United States during both the three and six months ended June 30, 2022.
+During the three months ended March 31, 2022 and 2021, 37% and 36% of our total revenue came from outside of the United States, respectively.